sdaveygargan/Workshop-1/README.md

 In this lab you will be introduced to Unity, a powerful games and simulation engine which facilitates the construction of rich interactive scenes.

-You will start with by opening `Scenes > Main`.
+Start by opening `Scenes > Main`.

-* **Main.unity** - This file is our goal, we are going to recreate the behaivors that you see in the scene.
+* **Main.unity** - This is the main file where we are going to recreate the behaviors that you see in the scene.

 In the center you can see a `Play` Button.
-Click on it and the simulation start.
-You shoudl be able to see the same action as the gif at the top of this README.
+Click on it and the simulation will start.
+You should be able to see the same action as the gif at the top of this README.
 Make sure to understand the diference between the `Scene tab` and the `Game tab`.
-On play you can see the Game tab while out of play you use the scene tab.
+During play you can see the Game tab and while out of play you use the scene tab.

 Explore this scene, in the `Hierarchy` (on the left) you can see all the `GameObjects` that are part of the scene:

-* **Main Camera** - Viewpoint of the player, moving this GameObject position make the player move.
+* **Main Camera** - Viewpoint of the player, moving this GameObject position makes the player move.
 * **Directional Ligth** - The Sun in the scene.
-* **Top Ball and Bottom Ball** - Balls that include physics (`RigidBody`) and a script to change the color on Collision.
+* **Top Ball and Bottom Ball** - Balls that include physics (`RigidBody`) and a script to change their color on Collision.
 * **Plane** - The ground of this simulation.
-* **Canvas - Text UI** - This GameObject is not part of the Player scene but part the Player User Interface.
+* **Canvas - Text UI** - This GameObject is not part of the Player scene but is part of the Player User Interface.
-* **Text 3D Object** - Text as a Object part of the player scene.
+* **Text 3D Object** - Text as an Object which is part of the player scene.

-Everthing in Unity need to be part of a `GameObject`, but not all GameObjects need a visual body (`Main Camera` does not have a body).
+Everything in Unity needs to be part of a `GameObject`, but not all GameObjects need a visual body (`Main Camera` does not have a body).
 GameObjects can be Empty!

 # Inspector

-Click on the top ball,  and then look at the `Inspector` (on the right) you can see diferent `Components`.
+Click on the top ball,  and then look at the `Inspector` (on the right) where you can see diferent `Components`.
 The components are `Sphere (Mesh Filter)`, `Mesh Renderer`, `Sphere Collider`, `Rigidbody`, `Change Color (Script)`, and `Default-Material`.
-To learn about them click on the `?` and read the documentation from Unity, this will help you learn about everything each component can do.
+To learn more about them click on the `?` and read the documentation from Unity.

 ![Learn Components](Demo/LearnComponents.gif)